asskkord/shinabzo_D03_Linux/materials/part03_cmd_options.md

 - -s -- Execute the script in silent mode.
 - -v -- Execute verbose output.
 - -x -- Exclude item.
-- -y -- Answer «yes» to all questions.
+- -y -- Answer "yes" to all questions.

 ### Receiving data from the user